 Remember your inclusive data allowance does generally not apply abroad.

 You can use your UK broadband modem abroad, but most of these will be 'network locked' so you can only use them with your UK SIM card (and therefore have to pay the UK charges).
 This means you probably can't use them with a local pre-pay SIM card.
-Try to make sure your next laptop is one with a SIM card slow and mobile broadband built in as these tend not to be network locked.
+Try to make sure your next laptop is one with a SIM card slot and mobile broadband built in as these tend not to be network locked.
 Also, be aware mobile broadband can use different frequencies in some countries so check with your provider if you are unsure

 Yes, if you are using 3 Mobile Broadband, you can use a PAYG modem abroad provided you activate your account for international roaming.
 For others, you need a contract based broadband package to use it abroad.
 You may find that some month-to-month contracts allow this, but it's very high risk and you could end up with a large bill at the end of the month.